The Complete Guide to Renting a Scooter in Aitutaki

 Rino’s Rentals

-Scooters are approximately NZ$25 per day, while bicycles start from NZ$15.
-Note that Rino’s has regular three-day deals and low season discounts.
-Guests at Rino’s Bungalows get a NZ$5 discount on the daily rate of scooters.
+Scooters are approximately NZ$30 per day, while bicycles start from NZ$15.
+Note that Rino’s has regular three-day deals and low-season discounts.
+Guests at Rino’s Bungalows receive a NZ$5 discount on the daily scooter rate.

 Lady D’s Rentals

-Scooters are approximately NZ$25 per day.
-Note that Lady D’s has weekly deals should you be renting for 7+ days.
+Scooters are approximately NZ$35 per day (delivery and petrol are extra, of course).
+Note that Lady D’s offers weekly deals, so consider renting for 7+ days.

 Aitutaki Car & Bike Hire